 Additionally, pursuant to the terms of the 2016 Plan, the Board of Directors is authorized to grant awards with respect to common stock, and may delegate to a committee of one or more members of the Board of Directors or executive officers of the Company the authority to grant options and restricted stock units.
 On December 9, 2020, the Board of Directors established a Stock Option Committee authorized to grant awards to certain employees and consultants subject to conditions and limitations within the 2016 Plan.
 In January 2024, the number of shares of common stock that may be issued under the 2016 Plan was increased by 215,903.
-As of March 31, 2024, 19,446 shares remain available for future issuance under the 2016 Plan.
+In June 2024, the Company's stockholders approved an amendment and restatement of the 2016 Plan to reserve an additional 3,466,544 shares of its common stock for issuance.
+As of June 30, 2024, 3,496,828 shares remain available for future issuance under the 2016 Plan.

 In September 2018, the Company's 2018 Employment Inducement Incentive Award Plan, or the 2018 Inducement Incentive Award Plan, was adopted by the Board of Directors without stockholder approval pursuant to Rule 5635(c) (4) of the Nasdaq Stock Market LLC listing rules, which authorized 39,166 shares of its common stock for issuance.
 In March 2019, the Board of Directors approved an amendment and restatement of the 2018 Inducement Incentive Award Plan to reserve an additional 66,667 shares of the Company's common stock for issuance thereunder.
 In December 2023, the Board of Directors approved an amendment and restatement of the 2018 Inducement Incentive Award Plan to reserve an additional 60,833 shares of the Company's common stock for issuance thereunder.
-As of March 31, 2024, there are 113,927 shares available for future grant under the 2018 Inducement Incentive Award Plan.
+In June 2024, the Board of Directors approved an amendment and restatement of the 2018 Inducement Incentive Award Plan to reserve an additional 360,000 shares of the Company's common stock for issuance thereunder.
+As of June 30, 2024, there are 364,660 shares available for future grant under the 2018 Inducement Incentive Award Plan.

 In accordance with the Merger Agreement, the Company assumed Old Cartesian's 2016 Stock Incentive Plan, or the Old Cartesian Plan.
 The Old Cartesian Plan permits the granting of options or restricted stock to employees, officers, directors, consultants and advisors to the Company.
 The unvested common stock options and Series A Preferred Stock options assumed by the Company in connection with the Merger generally vest over a four-year period.
 Additionally, the stock options granted have a contractual term of ten years and only full shares can be exercised as per the individual award agreements.
-As of March 31, 2024, there are 23,707 shares available for future grant under the Old Cartesian Plan.
+As of June 30, 2024, there are 23,707 shares available for future grant under the Old Cartesian Plan.

 In connection with the Merger, the outstanding stock options to purchase Old Cartesian common stock were converted into stock options to purchase 776,865 shares of common stock and 14,112.299 shares of Series A Preferred Stock of the Company.
 These replacement awards were revalued at their acquisition-date fair value and then attributed to pre and post-combination service.
-This resulted in \$2.6 million attributed to post-combination service to be recognized as stock-based compensation expense over the remaining terms of the replacement awards, of which \$0.4 million was recognized as research and development expense in the consolidated statements of operations and comprehensive income (loss) during the three months ended March 31, 2024.
+This resulted in \$2.6 million attributed to post-combination service to be recognized as stock-based compensation expense over the remaining terms of the replacement awards, of which \$0.3 million and \$0.7 million was recognized as research and development expense in the consolidated statements of operations and comprehensive income (loss) during the three and six months ended June 30, 2024, respectively.
 Following the Automatic Conversion, the options exercisable for shares of Series A Preferred Stock became exercisable for shares of common stock.